Generating Code Coverage Metrics

 JavaScript

 Istanbul is a popular library for generating code coverage reports for JavaScript projects.
 Another popular testing tool, Jest, uses Istanbul to generate reports.
-Consider this example:
+See the example below:

 jobs: